 Thankfully, working with us is incredibly simple!

-The fear of being the recipient of a puppy scam is real - but don’t let it keep you from getting the companion and friend you long for.
+The fear of getting conned by a puppy scam is real - but don’t let it keep you from getting a wonderful companion and friend!

 When you know how to spot a puppy scam and how to avoid them, you can find a reputable breeder who can give you a happy, healthy puppy.